 A quick dislaimer.
-I'm not a pilot.
+I fly microlights rather than Cessnas in real life.
 Most of this information has been gleaned from various non-authoritive sources.
 If you find an error or misunderstanding, please let me know.
-Mail me at stuart_d_buchanan -at- yahoo.co.uk.
+Mail me at stuart\d\buchanan -at-yahoo.co.uk.